 IV Additional channels diagnostics

-In order to be compatible with European trailers additional channel is required: brakes light.
+To be compatible with European trailers additional channel is required: brakes light.
 Diagnosis method is the same as for other lights.

-Also, AUX channel diagnostics should be provided – voltage & current measurement.
+Also, AUX channel diagnostics shall be provided – voltage & current measurement.
 Signals range: 0-15V, 0-30A.

 V ZigBee sensors support

-TLT provides additional help for drivers with notification about vehicle state.
-ZigBee sensors data is collected and analyzed whether vehicle is ready to go.
+TLT provides additional help for drivers with notification about trailer state.
+ZigBee sensors data is collected and analyzed whether the trailer is ready to go.

 Sensors can be installed to: